awsdocs/amazon-redshift-developer-guide/doc_source/r_CREATE_EXTERNAL_TABLE.md

 You can disable creation of pseudocolumns for a session by setting the *spectrum\_enable\_pseudo\_columns* configuration parameter to *false*\.

 **Important**
-Selecting *$size* or *$path* incurs charges because Redshift Spectrum scans the data files on Amazon S3 to determine the size of the result set\.
+Selecting *$size* or *$path* incurs charges because Redshift Spectrum scans the data files in Amazon S3 to determine the size of the result set\.
 For more information, see [Amazon Redshift Pricing](https://aws.amazon.com/redshift/pricing/)\.

 ## Examples<a name="r_CREATE_EXTERNAL_TABLE_examples"></a>